Frequently Asked Questions

 If National Grid wishes to communicate with you about your bill, they will do so in writing, and you will see the National Grid logo on the communication.

-Any person or company who asks for additional information when they market their program (such as the account number on your elecricity bill) to you does not represent Foxborough Power Forward or National Grid.
+Any person or company who asks for additional information (such as the account number on your electricity bill) when they market their program to you does not represent Foxborough Power Forward or National Grid.

 If you receive a call or a visit from someone who wants to discuss your electricity, keep these two things in mind: